Hermione: We've got to plan, we've got to figure it out!

 - Adaptational Badass: The films are slightly more action-packed than the books, and the main characters tend to be able to hold their own against adult wizards.

-- In particular, Harry is able to hold his own during a protracted duel with Voldemort during the climax of the eighth film.
-Such a feat would be completely beyond him in the books, where Voldemort held off multiple veteran wizards simultaneously.
+- In particular, Harry's able to hold his own during a protracted duel with Voldemort during the climax of the eighth film.
+He does struggle quite a lot, barely deflecting spells and instinctively firing off Priori Incantatem, and nearly got choked to death... but even that struggle would be completely beyond him in the books, where Voldemort held off multiple veteran wizards simultaneously.

 - Hermione benefits from this as well, as early as Chamber of Secrets.
 In the book, after Lockhart releases the cage full of pixies, Hermione is shown recapturing two or three of them at a time by using "a clever freezing charm".
 In the movie, once Lockhart flees, Hermione takes out the entire classroom full of pixies with a single spell.
 She also seems to be able to fly a broom as well as Harry and Ron, as seen in Deathly Hallows Part 2, when in the books she's an atrocious flyer.

-- Ginny in Film 8.
+- Ginny in the eighth film.
 Before Molly takes over in the book, Bellatrix is seen duelling Ginny, Luna, and Hermione at the same time.
 In the films, Ron and Hermione are busy with the snake and Luna is otherwise indisposed.
 Thus Ginny is trying to hold off Voldemort's second-in-command alone.
-Maybe her dad, who was in the background, was helping her (which would count as this trope as well), but George seemed to have his back turned, only turning around when he hears the noise from Ginny nearly getting fried.
+Maybe her dad, who was in the background, was helping her (which would count as this trope as well), but George seemed to be facing away, only turning around when he hears the noise from Ginny nearly getting fried.

-- Non-verbal magic.
-In the books, this is difficult to do at all, and requires much practice and mental discipline (and wasn't even taught until the sixth year)... in the films - especially the later ones - virtually everyone throws these around just as regularly as the spoken versions, if not more so.
+- Then there's non-verbal magic.
+In the books, this is difficult to do at all, and requires much practice and mental discipline (and wasn't even taught until the sixth year)... while in the films - especially the later ones - virtually everyone throws these around just as regularly as the spoken versions, if not more so.

 - Adaptational Heroism: